Marconi-Stem/fwl/_pages/05-dada.md

           * Click `Upload Sprite` (the arrow pointing up from a box).
           * Navigate to where you saved your first iPhone photo, select it, and click `Open`.
           * Repeat this for *each* photo you want to use in your video.
-      * **Rename Sprites (Optional but Recommended):** To keep things organized, click on each sprite in the Sprite list and change its name (e.g., "Photo1", "Photo2") in the 'Sprite' information area above the code blocks.
+      * **Organize/Rename Sprites (Recommended):** To keep things organized, click on each sprite in the Sprite list and change its name (e.g., "Photo1", "Photo2") in the 'Sprite' information area above the code blocks.

 3.  **Position Your Photos (Sprites):**